 The 1929 Geneva Convention on POWs offers protections to those captured during armed conflicts.
 POWs must be provided with adequate food, shelter and medical care.
 Japan had not ratified the convention, however, and throughout the Second World War, the Japanese military treated prisoners with extreme contempt, regularly violating their human rights.
 Prisoners of war were underfed, beaten, tortured, forced to perform hard labour and subjected to medical experiments.

 The Red Cross did provide packages of food and medicine to POWs, but it was common for Japanese guards to keep the packages for themselves, or to force several prisoners to survive off the contents of one package.
 Despite these terrible conditions, soldiers still sometimes banded together to maintain morale, protect each other from harsh treatments and scavenge for food and supplies.
-Some even sabotaged the shipyards - will open in a new tab they were forced to work at.
+Some even sabotaged the shipyards they were forced to work at.
 Despite such solidarity, life in prison remained extremely difficult – and sometimes deadly.

 "There wasn’t much you could do to survive in a prison camp," MacDonnell explained in his interview.
 "You got up at dawn, the roll was called and you went to work.
 You came back, you were fed and you went to bed… Malaria was a terrible problem.
 Malaria, bedbugs and dysentery… The chance of surviving was very small."